The modal theory of the category of sets: Propositional modal theory

 \tikzset{ symbol/.style={ draw=none, every to/.append style={ edge node={node [sloped, allow upside down, auto=false]{$#1$}}} } } \makeatletter \DeclareRobustCommand{\rvdots}{ \vbox{ \baselineskip4\p@\lineskiplimit\z@ \kern-\p@ \hbox{.}\hbox{.}\hbox{.} }} \makeatother

-The diagram below indicates the relative strength of the modal theories that occur later in the paper; the theories \theoryf{Lollipop}, $\theoryf{Prepartition}_n$, and $\theoryf{Partition}_n$ are introduced in sections~\ref{Section.category-of-sets-with-functions} and~\ref{Section.category-of-sets-with-surjections}.
+The diagram below indicates the relative strength of the modal theories that occur later in the paper; the theories \theoryf{Lollipop}, $\theoryf{Prepartition}_n$, and $\theoryf{Partition}_n$ are introduced in sections~\ref{Section.category-of-sets-with-functions} and~\ref{Section.category-of-sets-with-surjections}. \begingroup \endgroup

-We shall use the standard frame characterizations of these theories, all with respect to finite frames: \theoryf{Triv} is characterized by isolated nodes, \theoryf{S5} by isolated clusters, \theoryf{Lollipop} by lollipop frames, $\theoryf{S4.3J}_n$ by finite linear preorders of length at most $n$, \theoryf{S4.3} by finite linear preorders, $\theoryf{Prepartition}_n$ by finite partition prelattices of size at most $n$, \theoryf{S4.2} by finite directed preorders, $\theoryf{Grz.3J}_n$ by finite linear orders of length at most $n$, \theoryf{Grz.3} by finite linear orders, $\theoryf{Partition}_n$ by finite partition lattices of size at most $n$, \theoryf{Grz.2} by finite directed partial orders, \theoryf{Grz} by finite partial orders, and \theoryf{S4} by finite preorders.
-We shall also use below the theorem of Kudinov and Shapirovsky that every normal modal logic of finite depth has the finite model property \cite{Kudinov-Shapirovsky2016:Finite-model-property-of-modal-logics-of-finite-depth}.
-The remaining completeness and frame-characterization facts are standard; see the references cited above.
+We shall use the following frame characterizations, all with respect to finite frames: \theoryf{Triv} is characterized by isolated nodes, \theoryf{S5} by isolated clusters, \theoryf{Lollipop} by finite lollipop frames, $\theoryf{S4.3J}_n$ by finite linear preorders of length at most $n$, \theoryf{S4.3} by finite linear preorders, $\theoryf{Prepartition}_n$ by finite partition prelattices over an $n$-element set, \theoryf{S4.2} by finite directed preorders, $\theoryf{Grz.3J}_n$ by finite linear orders of length at most $n$, \theoryf{Grz.3} by finite linear orders, $\theoryf{Partition}_n$ by the finite partition lattice of an $n$-element set, \theoryf{Grz.2} by finite directed partial orders, \theoryf{Grz} by finite partial orders, and \theoryf{S4} by finite preorders.
+The finite reductions for lollipop frames and partition prelattices are included in the corresponding sections below; the remaining completeness and frame-characterization facts are standard, see the references cited above.